AdobeDocs/workfront-known-issues.en/help/maintenance/current-updates.md

 ## Updates in January 2023

-+++**(Planned) Maintenance Update on January 19, 2023**
++++**Maintenance Update on January 18, 2023**

 **Expressions with wildcards are not valid in custom fields**

 _Custom Forms_

-When a user uses a wildcard such as $$TODAY or $$NOW along with a modifier (such as "-30d") in a custom field, the validator does not accept the wildcard as valid.
+When a user uses a wildcard such as \$$TODAY or $$NOW along with a modifier (such as "-30d") in a custom field, the validator does not accept the wildcard as valid.
 Wildcards without modifiers are seen as valid.

 **[!UICONTROL Workload Balancer] shows hours not associated with a project/task/issue**